-To best accommodate our clients, we schedule appointments via phone, fax, email, and from our website.
+To best accommodate our clients, we schedule appointments via phone, fax, and direct link from our website.
 We are open for scheduled appointments from:

 - Monday to Friday: 8am - 7pm

 We are also available for urgent care, if you feel your pet needs immediate medical attention.
 Please don't hesitate to call us.

 Of course, emergencies are accepted anytime our clinic is open.
 If you feel you have an emergency with your pet, please call us or come to the hospital immediately.
 Our veterinarians and licensed veterinary technicians are here 7 days a week and are trained and equipped to handle any urgent care your pet needs.
 Emergencies can be things such as poisoning, bleeding, trouble breathing, difficulty walking, hit by car, and chocolate ingestion.
 If you ever feel that your pet needs emergency treatment, do not hesitate to call or come in immediately.

 AFTER-HOUR EMERGENCY & URGENT CARE

 When we are not available, we recommend The Veterinary Emergency Group, located at 193 Tarrytown Road (Rte.
 119) , in White Plains.
 The facility is located across from the Greenburgh Police Station.
 They are an emergency facility, trained to diagnose, treat, and stabilize your pet.
 Their phone number is 914-949-8779.

 We are proud to provide veterinary care to the Canine Units serving the Greenburgh, Eastchester, and Pleasantville Police Departments and the Greenburgh Fire Department at no charge.
 We also provide free medical care for the animals at the Greenburgh Nature Center, treat avian wildlife, and work closely with area shelters and rescue groups, providing medical care at much reduced costs.